 Data is of vital importance to the study of the Brain.
 For neuroscientists in this section, there are ion channel recordings, morphological reconstructions, electrical recordings from neocorticol neurons and molecular properties of neurons.
 These are available on Blue Brain platforms and the Human Brain Project Brain Simulation platform.

-Blue Brain has published 170 peer-reviewed scientific papers in international journals.
+Blue Brain has published 180 papers and pre-prints.